About the Library

 Continuing into the 21st century, the Boatwright Memorial Library strives to provide University of Richmond students, faculty, and staff with information resources and services that enable them to excel in their academic and intellectual pursuits.

 The Boatwright Memorial Library includes major collections in the sciences, fine arts, music, humanities, film, maps, theater, government documents, and rare books and manuscripts.
-At present, there are close to half a million volumes of books, more than 100,000 bound periodicals, and thousands of multimedia items including videos in the collection.
-Electronic resources are available through the library computers, the University computer labs, and from outside the library through the Library's web site.
+At present, the library’s physical collection comprises approximately 500,000 volumes of books, more than 100,000 bound periodicals, and thousands of multimedia items.
+Over 110,000 journals, 245,000 books, and nearly 375 research databases are accessible through library computers and university computer labs and off campus.

 If would like to learn more about the history of Boatwright, visit this site.